RudyDev1/Notes/README.md

 - [x] Create local storage
 - [ ] Add the ability to enter your own categories
 - [ ] Add the ability to choose your own note color
+- [ ] Add the ability to edite a note
 - [x] Add the ability to set the time we have to take a note
 - [x] Add the ability to set a notification when time is running out to take a note
 - [ ] Add the ability to add your own background (in progres)